Operads and Operadic Algebras in Homotopy Theory: En spaces and Iterated Loop Space Theory

 From here a sketch of the proof of Theorem~\ref{thm:FTILST} goes as follows.
 Since $\Omega^{n}$ as a functor from based spaces to based spaces has left adjoint $\Sigma^{n}$, a check of universal properties shows that the functor from $\oC_{n}$-spaces to based spaces defined by the coequalizer

-is the left adjoint to $\Omega^{n}$ from based spaces to $\oC_{n}$-spaces (where one map is induced by the $\oC_{n}$-action map on $A$ and the other is adjoint to the map of monads $\tbC\to \Omega^{n}\Sigma^{n}$).
+is the left adjoint to $\Omega^{n}$ viewed as a functor from based spaces to $\oC_{n}$-spaces.
+(In the coequalizer, one map is induced by the $\oC_{n}$-action map on $A$ and the other is adjoint to the map of monads $\tbC\to \Omega^{n}\Sigma^{n}$.)
 Because $\Omega^{n}$ preserves fibrations and weak equivalences, this is a Quillen adjunction.

 The main tool to study the $\Ln(-),\Omega^{n}$-adjunction is the two-sided monadic bar construction, invented in~\cite[\S9]{May-GILS} for this purpose.
 Given a monad $\bT$ and a right action of $\bT$ on a functor $F$ (say, to based spaces), the two-sided monadic bar construction is the functor on $\bT$-algebras $B(F,\bT,-)$ defined as the geometric realization of the simplicial object